Neighborhoods of Oklahoma City: Meridian Avenue "West End" Corridor

 The busiest section of the corridor is just north of Will Rogers World Airport and stretches from Airport Road (a controlled-access freeway) to I-40 is the Airport District.
 Located on the west side of the airport is the largest FAA center outside of Washington, D.C. (and the third largest employer in the metro area).
 In the area north of the airport are several corporations, including Hobby Lobby and affiliated Mardel's, headquartered within a mile of the District.
 Land is cheap as you venture further from Meridian Avenue, and many manufacturing facilities and corporate headquarters have their sprawling campuses on the southwest side of the metro.
 Other manufacturing companies include IEC International Environmental, ClimateMaster, as well as a distribution center for Associated Wholesale Grocers.

 Southside

 I-240 Corridor

 Stretching from I-35 on the east and I-44 to the west and between 59th and 89th Street, this area in recent years has become the Southside's mecca for shopping, dining and car buying.
 This densely packed area attracts mainly big box retailers away from Crossroads Mall at I-240 & I-35.
 The homes in the area are mostly small and older (mostly built between the 1950s and 1970s); the eateries and shops attract wealthier customers from suburbs surrounding southwest Oklahoma City (such as the Westmoore area).

-The I-240 corridor has many restaurants including: Chili's, Texas Roadhouse, Olive Garden, Outback Steakhouse, Red Lobster, Hooters, Charleston's and many others.
+The I-240 corridor has many national chain and other restaurants.
 Oklahoma City Community College, built in 1972 as South Oklahoma City Junior College, is located in the I-240 Corridor at I-44, and is the state's third largest college with over 22,000 students enrolled.